edukey/thoughts/Virtualization.md

 - Android : DalvikVM, ART
 - many "script" envs : nodejs, python, ruby, perl (parrotVM), tcl, ...
 - others : LLVM (for cross build chains) ; Dis (inferno) ; Squeak (smalltalk)
+- Cloud runtimes : AppEngine, Heroku, Salesforce

+## OS emulation

+Need to recompile source code to bind it to the emulation libraries of the original OS to the host OS

+- cygwin, mingw

 ## Application Container

 Abstract a native OS app with an intermediate layer, between the app and the OS, that mimic the OS.
 This allow to get fine grained control, for example over I/Os (disk access, network usage) over any application.
-This usually require to repackage the application to make it use
+This usually require to repackage (but not recompile) the application binaries to make it use the container.

 https://en.wikipedia.org/wiki/Application_virtualization